 Businesses may also be classified by the type of business model they use.

 The legal structure of businesses varies from country to country and not all of the possible forms of business ownership are available in all countries.
 The most common ones are:

 In the U.S. and Canada, not all businesses need to be licensed and/or registered that meet certain conditions - see Do You Need to Register Your Business Name?

 A person who operates a business is described as self-employed, a business owner, a contractor, or sometimes as an entrepreneur.
 (The terms business owner and entrepreneur are not universally considered to be synonymous.)

-If you are a non-Canadian interested in doing business in Canada, refer to one or more of these articles:
+If you are interested in starting a business, refer to one or more of these articles:

-Examples: People are sometimes surprised to find out that they are actually engaged in business and need to declare their business income according to the business definition of the Canada Revenue Agency.
+Examples: People are sometimes surprised to find out that they are actually engaged in business and need to declare their business income according to the business definition of the IRS or Canada Revenue Agency.